E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/Quantum_Smolyak/readme

-The **Quantum_Smolyak** is a MPI parallelization of quantum dynamics with Smolyak algorithm.
+The **Quantum_Smolyak** is an MPI implementation of the Smolyak algorithm in ElVibRot-TnumTana, a general quantum dynamics code using curvilinear coordinates and a numerical kinetic energy operator .